priyankasaggu/priyankasaggu.github.io/_posts/2025-11-2-opensuse-tw-grub-fix.md

   # then probe for other operating systems on this machine

   os-prober
-  ## should output something like (and because my machine originally came with Windows, it still shows remanents of that)
+  ## should output something like (and because my machine originally came with Windows, it still shows remnants of that)
   /dev/nvme0n1p1@/EFI/Microsoft/Boot/bootmgfw.efi:Windows Boot Manager:Windows:efi

   # now, create a new grub configuration file using grub2-mkconfig